nazmus-saqib/Virtual-Guitar-Using-Keyboard-C/README.md

 # KeyBoard based Guitar

-### This was my first undergraduate project done under Ishtiaque Hossain Sir.
+### This was my first undergraduate project done under Mr. Ishtiaque Hossain Sir.

 - In this project I tried to make a simple keyboard based guitar using C. For this I used > winmm library to load the audio files in Codeblocks library as it was not there by default and used gnu/gcc compiler to compile.